Alaska Fisheries Sonar

-In an effort to better assess early and late run king salmon abundance on the Kenai River, in 2015 the Alaska Department of Fish and Game began using sonar estimates from a site at River Mile 14 instead of sonar estimates from a site at River Mile 9.
+In an effort to better assess early and late run king salmon abundance on the Kenai River, the Alaska Department of Fish and Game transitioned from the sonar site at River Mile (RM) 9 to a new site upstream at RM 14 beginning in 2013.

-In 2013 and 2014, the department operated sonars at both River Mile 14 and River Mile 9 as part of a research project to determine if the king salmon runs could be assessed by sonar at River Mile 14.
-Findings from the research project showed that the River Mile 14 sonar provided king salmon abundance assessments that were equivalent, on average, to the expanded estimates used for in-season management of the fishery from the sonar located at River Mile 9.
-The new location allows sonar technology to span nearly the entire width of the river, which increases the accuracy of assessments.
-In 2015 the River Mile 9 sonar was discontinued and king salmon abundance estimates were assessed at the River Mile 14 site.
+In 2013 and 2014, the department operated sonars at both RM 14 and RM 9 as part of a research project to determine if the king salmon runs could be assessed by sonar at RM 14.
+Findings from the research project showed that the RM 14 sonar provided king salmon abundance assessments that were equivalent, on average, to the expanded estimates used for in-season management of the fishery from the sonar located at RM 9.
+The new location allowed sonar technology to span nearly the entire width of the river, which increased the accuracy of assessments.
+Beginning in 2015 the RM 9 sonar was discontinued, and king salmon abundance estimates are now assessed using sonar at the RM 14 site.

-Presently estimates of king salmon passage by Adaptive Resolution Imaging Sonar (ARIS) are made by using two sources of information.
-The first source is an estimate of king salmon greater than about 34 inches in total length, passing the sonar.
+Estimates of king salmon passage by Adaptive Resolution Imaging Sonar (ARIS) at RM 14 are made by using two sources of information.
+The first source is an estimate of king salmon greater than about 34 inches in total length passing the sonar.
 Nearly all large fish counted by sonar are king salmon, so this count is very accurate and is considered a direct estimate of fish greater than 34 inches in total length passing the sonar.
 This estimate is expanded to the hour from the amount of time the sonar is operating during each hour of each day.

-The second source of information is estimated from the department’s inriver netting project and is designed to estimate the passage of small king salmon, those less than about 34 inches in length.
+The second source of information is estimated from the department’s inriver netting project at RM 9 and is designed to estimate the passage of small king salmon, those less than about 34 inches in length.
 Although abundance of large king salmon can be directly assessed by sonar alone, assessing the abundance of all king salmon (regardless of size) requires sonar data supplemented by additional information from the inriver netting project.
 The netting data provide the size information necessary to estimate the number of king salmon that are too small (less than 34 inches) to be distinguished from sockeye, coho, and pink salmon.
 Such estimates are produced by fitting statistical mixture models to sonar and netting data.
-During netting fish captured are measured and the ratio of small to large king salmon passing the sonar is estimated.
+During netting, captured fish are measured and the ratio of small to large king salmon passing the sonar is estimated.
 Since the count of large king salmon is estimated directly by sonar and ratio of small to large king salmon is estimated from netting, this ratio is applied to fish passage estimates to determine the proportion of all species of small fish counted by the sonar that are small king salmon.
 Together these sources provide data to estimate the total passage of all sizes of king salmon.
 Unfortunately, this method is sensitive to inseason variations and has required significant post season adjustments.